tracy-git123/tracy-git123.github.io/projects/edaproject.md

 max         100.000000
 Name: Age Main Member, dtype: float64
 ```
-There still appear to be some applicants where the enter age is 100.
-This may be plausible but would warrant further investigation.
+- Interestingly, there still appear to be some applicants where the age value is 100.
+This may be plausible but would require further investigation to ensure this is not a data error.